bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

   Figure 1: Entropy Encoding and Decoding with an Autoregressive Model

-First looking at encoding from the left side of Figure 1, notice that we have to reverse the order of the input data to the ANS encoder (the autoregressive model receives the input in the usual order).
-This is needed because we need to decode the data in the ascending order for the autoregressive conditions (see decoding below).
+From the left side of Figure 1, notice that we have to reverse the order of the input data to the ANS encoder (the autoregressive model receives the input in the usual parallel order though).
+This is needed because we need to decode the data in the ascending order for the autoregressive model to work (see decoding below).
 Next, notice that our ANS encoder requires both the (reversed) input data and the appropriate distributions for each symbol (i.e.  each :math:`x_j` component).
 Finally, the compressed data is output, which (hopefully) is shorter than the original input.

 Decoding is shown on the right hand side of Figure 1.
 It's a bit more complicated because we must *iteratively* generate the distributions for each symbol.
-Initially, we'll just decode :math:`x_1` since our model can unconditionally generate its distribution.
+Starting by reversing the compressed data, we decode :math:`x_1` since our model can unconditionally generate its distribution.
 This is the reason why we needed to reverse our input during encoding.
 Then, we generate :math:`x_2|x_1` and so on for each :math:`x_i|x_{1,\ldots,i-1}` until we've recovered the original data.
 Notice that this is quite inefficient since we have to call the model :math:`n` times for each component of :math:`\bf x`.

-I haven't tried this but it seems like something pretty reasonable to do (assuming you have a good model and I haven't made a serious logical error).
+I haven't tried this but it seems like something pretty reasonable to do (assuming you have a good model *and* I haven't made a serious logical error).
 The only problem with autoregressive models is that they are slow!
 Perhaps that's why no one is interested in this?
 In any case, the next method overcomes this problem.